 Python Cowboy: Please, call me Mike.

 Pulsar: Absolutely.
-Now, let’s establish some basics – How did you come up with your nickname and which region do you prefer to hunt?
+Now, Mr. Python, let’s establish some basics – How did you come up with your nickname and which region do you prefer to hunt?
 Why?

 Pulsar: Excellent.
 So how long have you been hunting with dogs, and who taught you?